-A business case for each project contained in the 2015 - 2024 plan is contained in Attachment 4.
-Each business case describes the project and provides a justification and a financial summary.
+A business case for each project contained in the 2015 - 2024 plan is included in Attachment 4 describing the project, providing project justification, operating impacts and a financial summary.

-For TAMP, Virtual Branch Services and Multi-Branch Renovation Program, the business cases have been expanded to provide a detailed breakdown of the components of these projects.
+The business cases for TAMP, Virtual Branch Services and Multi-Branch Renovation Program, provide an expanded breakdown of the components of these projects.